 What is Sensitivity Analysis?

-When you are in a stressful situation because nothing is going your way, you would care less about things that do not change your situation in much degrees, Right?
+When you are in a stressful situation because nothing is going your way, you would care less about things that do not change your situation to many degrees, Right?
 So, you want to focus on the variables that actually driving the situation in more significance.
-Finding those variables are actually the "Sensitivity Analysis".
-In a decision context, there are lots of variables like the probability of an uncertainty, outcome of an uncertainty, payoff at some node etc. In a sensitivity analysis, we change the variables from some minimum reasonable value to a maximum reasonable value and see at what point the decision changes.
+Finding those variables is actually the "Sensitivity Analysis".
+In a decision context, there are lots of variables like the probability of an uncertainty, outcome of uncertainty, payoff at some node, etc. In a sensitivity analysis, we change the variables from some minimum reasonable value to a maximum reasonable value and see at what point the decision changes.
 We observe the amount of change required to that variable to alter the final decision.
-The minimum alteration is required to change the decision, the more sensitivity the variable it is.
+The minimum alteration required to change the decision, the more sensitive the variable is.

 An Example of a Dilemma and a Decision

 Say, you just received a job offer and you are in a dilemma should you take the offer or wait for a better offer.
 If you wait for a better offer, then there is a possibility that you will stay jobless for a long time or you will get a better offer soon.
 If you stay jobless for a long time, your mental health can be ruined by stress, and needless to say that financially you may be in a difficult situation.
 But if you get a better offer, you will be very happy and financially very sound.
 So, what should you do?
 Say, your job offer at hand will pay you 90,000$/year.
 But, you are expecting that a better offer may come with 150,000$/year.
 Let's make the decision tree for this situation.
 You initially assumed that there is a 70% chance of getting a better offer and a 30% chance of staying jobless for a long time.